Pequeño Halcón: Professional wrestling career

-Pequeño Halcón (2010–present)
+Pequeño Halcón (2010–2014)

 Pequeño Halcón joined CMLL in mid-2010 at the same time as the company introduced fellow Mini-Estrellas Cisne and Aéreo, although Cisne only made a few appearances for the promotion.
 In CMLL he is established as a Mini-Estrella as CMLL does not allow their workers to mix.
 As Pequeño Halcón he adopted ring gear that resembled that worn by his father, including spiked shoulder pads he wears for his introductions.
 His CMLL debut match took place on July 20, 2010, and saw him team up with Mini Maximo and Último Dragóncito to defeat Cisne, Pequeño Nitro and Pequeño Violencia.
 As part of CMLL's bicentennial celebrations, celebrating the 200th anniversary of Mexico's independence CMLL held two Torneo Bicentenario tournament one of which was for the Mini-Estrellas division.
 The winner of the tournament would be "promoted" to compete in the regular division going forward.
 The tournament took place over three Sundays in August, from August 10 to August 24.
 To qualify for the finale on August 24 a wrestler had to win an eight-man Torneo cibernetico to outlast his competitors.
 Pequeño Halcón competed in the second block of the tournament, but was the second person eliminated in the match.
 Halcón was one of 16 Mini-Estrellas to compete in a Ruleta de la Muerte, ("Roulette of Death").
 In a Ruleta de la Muerte tournament tag teams face off in a single elimination tournament, but unlike traditional tournaments it is the losing team that advances in this case.
 The team that loses the tag team match final must immediately wrestle against each other in a Lucha de Apuestas match, where either their mask or their hair is on the line.
 Pequeño Halcón teamed up with Mini Maxmio in the fight to keep their mask or hair (in Mini Maximo's case) safe.
 In the first round they defeated the team of CMLL World Mini-Estrella Champion Pequeño Olímpico and Shockercito, protecting their mask and hair.
 He entered the Mexico City version of the 2012 Pequeños Reyes del Aire ("Little Kings of the Air") tournament, but was eliminated early on in the 16-man torneo cibernetico match.
 On November 6, 2012, 12 competitors met in a special steel cage match where the loser of the match would be forced to unmask or have his hair shaved completely off.
 Pequeño Halcón was the first wrestler to climb over the top of the cage to the floor, thus keeping his mask safe.
 On April 6, 2014, at Arena Coliseo's 71st anniversary event, Halcón took part in a ten-man minis cage Lucha de Apuestas.
 In the end, Halcón was defeated by Astral, forcing him to unmask and reveal his identity.
+He wrestled two more matches for CMLL over the next 2 weeks, before leacing the company for the independent scene.